nysnatuss/mingju/README.md

 # TODO
 * Timeout when answering question
 * After user answers wrongly for a given amount of time, the quiz will fail.
+* After user stuck in a question (answer wrong) for an amount of time, the quiz will give its answer and skip to another.
 * Create Form 4 and Form 5 mingju lists which are missing